April 13, 2023

 We’ll answer some of the most common questions about Paternity Benefit:

-You can change the start date or commencement of paternity leave and benefit if there’s a change in your child’s birth date or day of placement.
-The postponement or change of your claim dates for premature births, miscarriages and stillbirths, or hospitalisations.
-You can even do this if you fall sick before your leave starts.
+Your employees can change the start date or commencement of paternity leave and benefit if there’s a change in their child’s birth date or day of placement.

-Yes, though, it won’t be counted as a part of your paternity leave, which can only start after the birth of your child.
-You might be able to take the leave as Force Majeure leave or annual leave.
+Yes, though, it won’t be counted as a part of your employees' paternity leave, which can only start after the birth of their child.

 Paternity Benefit is a supportive aid for many fathers on paternity leave in Ireland.